exasol/hive-virtual-schema/doc/user_guide/hive_user_guide.md

 The `includedir` folders contain a file with a setting `[libdefaults]` setting `udp_preference_limit = 1`, two new categories `[capaths]` and `[plugins]` that were not in the original `krb5.conf` file.
 We add such settings into the copied `krb5.conf` file and use it to create the connection object.

-This is required since the Virtual Schema run in a sandboxed container that does not have an access to the host operating system's files.
+This is required since the Virtual Schema runs in a sandboxed container that does not have an access to the host operating system's files.

 Next, we add the JDBC connection URL to the `TO` part of the connection string.